This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 Lymph leakage

-Lymph leakage rarely when TIVAD are placed in the arm, the line can press on one of the lymph nodes in the axillary area causing fluid to collect around the port and leak yellow coloured fluid when the port is accessed.
-This commonly settles over time but can be troublesome when the port is accessed and may require removal.
+Lymph leakage can occur rarely when the TIVAD is placed in the arm and the line presses on one of the lymph nodes in the axillary area causing fluid to collect around the port and leak yellow coloured fluid when the port is accessed.
+This commonly settles over time but can be troublesome when the port is accessed and may require removal of the port.

 Occlusion

-Rarely, a line can become blocked if it has not been flushed correctly.
-All attempts to restore the patency of the line will be taken, but occasionally the device will need to be removed if the line cannot be fixed.
+Occlusion can occur rarely when a line becomes blocked if it has not been flushed correctly.
+All attempts to keep the line open will be taken, but occasionally the device will need to be removed if the line cannot be fixed.

 Reduced blood return

-Occasionally withdrawal of blood from the line will be difficult or impossible.
+Reduced blood return can occur occasionally when withdrawal of blood from the line becomes difficult or impossible.
 If this occurs your nurse can instil a special fluid either by a drip or an injection through your TIVAD to help restore this function.

-During the first few days, your arm can ache and become bruised after having a TIVAD placed.
-Try placing warm compresses on your arm or shoulder to help ease this, particularly within the first 24-72 hours, simple analgesia may help, but please check your temperature if you are receiving chemotherapy.
-It is still necessary to move your arm as normal during this period to avoid the development of a thrombus.
+During the first few days, your arm can ache and become bruised after having a TIVAD implanted.
+Try placing warm compresses on your arm or shoulder to help ease this, particularly within the first 24-72 hours.
+Simple analgesia may help, but please check your temperature if you are receiving chemotherapy.
+It is still necessary to move your arm as normal during this period to avoid the development of a thrombus (blood clot).
+If worried, please call The Clatterbridge Cancer Centre Hotline for help or advice.
+Rarely a port may sit on a nerve within your upper arm, which can cause numbness or intermittent pain on movement.
+If this does not settle the port may need to be removed.

 Warning alert